brevzin/cpp_proposals/md/deducing-this.md

                                                        // compile other if Self is a derived type

         return std::forward<like_t<Self, B>>(*this).i; // always ok
+        return std::forward_like<Self>(*this).i;       // always ok
     }
 };
 ```

+The rule that we're establishing is that `this` remains a pointer to the class type of the member function it is used in, and unqualified lookup looks in class scope as usual.
+Additionally, `this` is either a pointer to the explicit object parameter or, in the case of deducing a derived type, one of its base class subobjects.

 ## By-value explicit object parameters

 We think they are a logical extension of the mechanism, and would go a long way towards making member functions as powerful as inline friend functions, with the only difference being the call syntax.
-One implication of this is that the explicit object parameter would be move-constructed in cases where the object is an rvalue, allowing you to treat chained builder member functions that return a new object uniformly without having to resort to templates:
+One implication of this is that the explicit object parameter would be move-constructed in cases where the object is an rvalue (or constructed in place for prvalues), allowing you to treat chained builder member functions that return a new object uniformly without having to resort to templates.

+We continue to follow the rule established in the previous section: `this` is a pointer to the explicit object parameter or one of its base class subobjects.
+In the example below, `this == &self` and all accesses to `s` could also be rewrriten as `this->s` or `self.s`:

 ```
 class string_builder {
   std::string s;

-  operator std::string (string_builder this self) {
+  operator std::string(string_builder this self) {
     return std::move(s);
   }